Chapter 7.2 – Cruise Ports

 • Developing relationships with cruise lines, with the aim of securing a long-term engagement.

-• The accommodation of calls by larger in size cruise ships.
+• The accommodation of calls by larger cruise ships.

 • The evolution of relationships with people and businesses around the ports offering improved services to the passengers and cruise ships calling at the port.

-• Exploitation of the potential to overcome the seasonality of hosting cruise activities via year-round cruising.
+• The potential to overcome the seasonality of hosting cruise activities via year-round cruising.

 A common denominator in these efforts is the need to enhance the economic, social, and environmental sustainability of the cruise activities attracted.